DeclanChidlow/vale.rocks/blog/feed/documents/Everything_Is_Chrome.md

 It isn't just ad blockers that will be impacted by this change.
 Many privacy extensions, which rely on filtering out tracking requests, will also be negatively impacted.

-This change will roll out to all major browsers because they are Chromium based and want to maintain compatibility, and it will benefit Google the most out of any party.
+This change will trickle down to all Chromium based browsers.
+If they dare to opt out then they'll lose access to Google's Chrome Web Store.
+This is a change that will benefit Google the most out of any affected party.

 ### Accelerated Mobile Pages

 Accelerated Mobile Pages (AMP) is another excellent example of the problems with Google having power.
 AMP is a framework that aims to improve the performance of web content, particularly on mobile.
 It improves speed by restricting certain elements and optimising content delivery.
 While these are great intentions, they've seen much good criticism.

-One large criticism is that it gives Google a certain amount of control over the way content is displayed on the web, which influences how things are built and monetized.
+One large criticism is that it gives Google a huge amount of control over the way content is displayed on the web, which influences how things are built and monetized.
+It also has impacts on privacy, and security.

 Another criticism is that Google prioritises AMP links above others, potentially impacting the visibility of non-AMP content.

-I could continue with further examples, but I think the point is made, and I expect you've gathered the picture.
-The web is dominated by Chrome, and something must be done about it.
+Google's "Top Stories" section, which is located above the main search results, exclusively displayed AMP links.
+This more or less forced publishers into using AMP if they wanted any exposure.
+They only removed the AMP requirement in 2021 after [facing legal threats](https://storage.courtlistener.com/recap/gov.uscourts.nysd.564903/gov.uscourts.nysd.564903.152.0_1.pdf).

+AMP is just another way that Google has shown that they are not content with simply existing within the web, but instead wish to control it.
+If you'd like to read more about AMP and its impact, then I'd suggest [this Reddit post](https://www.reddit.com/r/AmputatorBot/comments/ehrq3z/why_did_i_build_amputatorbot) from the creator of [AmputatorBot.com](https://amputatorbot.com).

 ### Web Environment Integrity